Document Type : Original Article

 Heidelberg Institute of Global Health, Medical Faculty, University of Heidelberg, Heidelberg, Germany

 Heidelberg Institute of Global Health and Division of Tropical Medicine, Medical Faculty, University of Heidelberg, Heidelberg, Germany

 Health, Nutrition and Population Global Practice, World Bank, Washington, DC, USA

 National Institute of Public Health, Ouagadougou, Burkina Faso

 Department of Global Health and Development, London School of Hygiene & Tropical Medicine, London, UK

-Burkina Faso has been implementing financing reforms towards Universal Health Coverage since 2006.
-Recently, the country introduced a performance-based financing program (PBF) as well as user fee removal (gratuité) policy for health services aimed at pregnant and lactating women and children under five.
-We aim to assess the effect of gratuité and PBF policies on facility-based out-of-pocket expenditures (OOPE) for outpatient services.
+Burkina Faso has been implementing financing reforms towards universal health coverage (UHC) since 2006.
+Recently, the country introduced a performance-based financing (PBF) program as well as user fee removal (gratuité) policy for health services aimed at pregnant and lactating women and children under 5.
+We aim to assess the effect of gratuité and PBF policies on facility-based out-of-pocket expenditures (OOPEs) for outpatient services.

-The proportion of children under five incurring OOPE declined significantly from 90% in 2014 to 3% in 2017.
+The proportion of children under 5 incurring OOPE declined significantly from 90% in 2014 to 3% in 2017.
 Concurrently, mean OOPE also decreased.
 Differences in both the probability of incurring OOPE and mean OOPE between PBF and non-PBF facilities were small.
-Our DID estimates indicated that gratuité produced an 84% (CI -86%, -81%) reduction in the probability of incurring OOPE and reduced total OOPE by 54% (CI 63%, 42%).
+Our difference in differences estimates indicated that gratuité produced an 84% (CI -86%, -81%) reduction in the probability of incurring OOPE and reduced total OOPE by 54% (CI 63%, 42%).
 We detected no significant effects of PBF, either in reducing the probability of incurring OOPE or in its magnitude.